 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-Lead executing agency: Ministry of Environment, Forests and Climate Change (MoEF&CC), Government of India
+Lead executing agency: Ministry of Environment, Forest and Climate Change (MoEFCC)

 Overall term: 2012 to 2020

-With just 2.4% of the global land area, India is home to nearly seven per cent of the world’s recorded species.
-It also supports 16% of the global human population as well as large numbers of livestock.
-India's growing population, rapid economic growth and industrialisation have increased the pressure on biodiversity and ecosystem services.
-The conservation and sustainable use of biodiversity and ecosystems, and the services they provide, are vital national priorities as they are linked to the country’s economic, ecological and social well-being.
+With 2.4 per cent of global land area, India is home to nearly 7 per cent of the planet’s recorded species.
+A growing human population, rapid economic growth and industrialisation add pressure to India's biodiversity.
+The conservation and sustainable use of biodiversity and ecosystem services are vital national priorities as they are linked to India’s economic, ecological and social well-being.

-GIZ is working with its partners in support of two important initiatives to encourage sustainable management of biodiversity and ecosystems.
+GIZ is working with its partners to support four important initiatives to encourage the sustainable management of biodiversity and ecosystems.